-* Krudkutter has since been discontinued, but Fluxaf Pro Clean is a highly recommended eco credential degreaser to put at the top of the cleaning kit box
+* Krudkutter has since been discontinued then re-continued.
+Fluxaf Pro Clean is a highly recommended eco credential degreaser to put at the top of the cleaning kit box

 Please share it on Twitter, Facebook, or print it out for reference.
 Thanks.